Syncfusion AI Assistant

-The toolbar in the Syncfusion Angular Grid component offers several general use cases to enhance data manipulation and overall experience.
+The toolbar in the Angular Data Grid component offers several general use cases to enhance data manipulation and overall experience.
 Actions such as adding, editing, and deleting records within the grid can be performed, providing efficient data manipulation capabilities.
-The toolbar also facilitates data export and import functionality, allowing you to generate downloadable files in formats like Excel, CSV, or PDF.
+The toolbar also facilitates data export and import functionality, allowing users to generate downloadable files in formats like Excel, CSV, or PDF.

-To enable the toolbar functionality, you need to inject the ToolbarService in the provider section of your AppModule.
+Enable the toolbar by injecting ToolbarService in the providers section.
 This service provides the necessary methods to interact with the toolbar items.
 The toolbar can be customized with built-in toolbar items or custom toolbar items using the toolbar property.
 The toolbar property accepts an array of strings representing the built-in toolbar items or an array of ItemModel objects for custom toolbar items.

-The following example demonstrates how to enable toolbar items in the grid.
+The following example demonstrates enabling toolbar items in the grid:

 import { Component, OnInit } from '@angular/core';